webprofusion/certify/README.md

 ```

 > - To build, first build the submodule for ACMESharp under /src/lib/ACMESharp - this will restore the required nuget packages.
+> - Restoring NuGet packages using "Update-Package -reinstall" can be useful where nuget restore fails.
 > - The app needs to run as Administrator, otherwise it cannot access IIS, write to the IIS website root paths or manage the windows certificate store.
+> - The UI needs the background service to be running.
+You cna configure Visual Studio to launch both the Certify.UI project and the Certify.Service project  via Solution > Properties > Multiple Startup Projects

 > **Note:**  For testing you will require a publicly accessible IP mapped to the domain/subdomain you want to test with.
 The Let's Encrypt service will need to be able to access your test site remotely via HTTP in order to complete authorisation challenges.
 > The app consists of a UI and background service.
 The background service must be running for the UI to operatre.
 The develop/debug you can configure Visual Studio to launch both the UI and Service - Right Click the Solution > Properties> Startup Project, Set Certify.UI and Certify.Service to 'Start', then debug as normal.